Red Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In four games over the last 10 matchups when favored by bookmakers, the Red Sox have a record of 1-3.
+- In five games as the favorite over the last 10 matchups, the Red Sox have a record of 1-4.

-- The Red Sox and their opponents have combined to hit the over four times in their last 10 games with a total.
+- When it comes to hitting the over, the Red Sox and their opponents are 5-5-0 in their last 10 games with a total.

 Red Sox Betting Records & Stats

-- When it has played as moneyline favorites with odds of -185 or shorter, Boston has a 5-3 record (winning 62.5% of its games).
+- In games it has played as moneyline favorites with odds of -225 or shorter, Boston has gone 3-3 (50%).

-- Based on this contest's moneyline, the Red Sox have an implied win probability of 64.9%.
+- Based on this contest's moneyline, the Red Sox's implied win probability is 69.2%.

-- Boston has played in 110 games with set over/under, and have combined with opponents to go over the total 55 times (55-52-3).
+- In the 111 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 56 times (56-52-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!